What Is The Court’s Registry?

-In many Florida Eviction cases, the Court will require the Tenant to deposit a determined amount into the Court’s Registry.
-The Court’s Registry can be looked at as an escrow account, which will keep the contested money in a safe account until the conclusion of the pending eviction or until an order is issued requiring the clerk to disburse the monies held in the court’s registry.
+In Florida residential eviction cases for possession, the court will require the tenant to deposit a determined amount of rent into the court’s registry.
+The court’s registry can be looked at as an escrow account, which will keep the contested rental monies in a safe account until the conclusion of the pending eviction or until an order is issued requiring the clerk to disburse the monies held in the court’s registry.

-Pursuant to Florida Statute 83.60(2), in an action for possession filed by the Landlord, if the Tenant states a defense other than payment, including a defective Three Day Notice, the Tenant shall pay the accrued rent as determined by the Complaint or a determined amount set by the court, and rent that accrues during the pendency of the action into the court’s registry.
-Remember, most clerks will require you to have the case number and a written response before accepting your payment.
-If the Tenant fails to deposit the money into the Court’s Registry or fails to file a motion to determine the amount of rent to be placed into the court’s registry, this constitutes an absolute waiver of the Tenant’s defenses other than a defense of payment.
-The Landlord will then be entitled to an immediate Default Judgment for removal of the tenant without further notice or hearing thereon.
+Pursuant to 83.60(2), Florida Statutes, in an action for possession filed by the landlord, if the tenant makes a defense other than payment, including a defective Three Day Notice, the tenant shall place rent as determined by the complaint and its exhibits or a determined amount set by the court, and rent that accrues during the pendency of the action into the court’s registry.
+Remember, most clerks will require the depositer to have the case number and a written response before accepting payment.
+If the tenant fails to deposit the money into the court’s registry or fails to file a motion to determine the amount of rent to be placed into the court’s registry, this constitutes an absolute waiver of the tenant’s defenses other than a defense of payment.
+In such a scenario, the landlord will then be entitled to an immediate default final judgment for removal of the tenant without further notice or hearing thereon.

-Is your Landlord requesting an absurd amount of alleged past due rent?
-As a Tenant, renter have rights too!
-The Law Office of Ryan S. Shipp, PLLC and its team of West Palm Beach Eviction Lawyers are here to help you with all of your Landlord-Tenant needs.
-Being Evicted?
-Call us today @ (561) 699-0399 to set-up an appointment to visit our Lantana, Florida office location.
+Law Office of Ryan S. Shipp, PLLC and its team of West Palm Beach Eviction Lawyers are here to help you with all of your Landlord-Tenant needs.
+Call us today @ 561.699.0399 to learn more about the services that we provide to our landlord clients.